 The fifth book in the series deals with the infamous Katyn Massacre of Polish Officers by the Soviets, and how the uncovering of that crime affected the war, especially Polish-Americans and the Poles in exile in England.
 It is titled Rag and Bone (from the Yeats poem), and was released September 2010.
 Number six, released in 2011, is A Mortal Terror.
 It is set in southern Italy and within the Anzio beach head, where Billy tracks down the Red Heart Killer, who is targeting officers of increasingly senior rank.
 Mortal terror also refers to combat fatigue and the terrible effects of prolonged exposure to the not only combat but the rigors of winter in the mountains.

 The 2012 release, Death's Door, is set within the Vatican City, during the German occupation of Rome.
-A Blind Goddess, deals with racial segregation in the U.S. Army on the eve of D-Day in England.
-A Blind Goddess was long-listed for the prestigious Dublin Literary Award.
+A Blind Goddess, deals with racial segregation in the U.S. Army on the eve of D-Day in England and was long-listed for the prestigious Dublin Literary Award.
 The Rest Is Silence, released in 2014, was a finalist for the 2015 Barry Award for Best Novel, as well as a finalist for the Housatonic Book Award.

-There are also two stand-alone novels published by Open Road Media, available from B&N or Amazon.
-One is Souvenir, an exploration of the effects of World War II combat on one man during three stages of his life.
-Another is On Desperate Ground, a WWII thriller set during the last days of the war.
+I also have two stand-alone novels published by Open Road Media, available from B&N or Amazon.
+Souvenir is an exploration of the effects of World War II combat on one man during three stages of his life.
+On Desperate Ground is a classic WWII thriller set during the last days of the war.

 I divide my time between the Gulf Coast of Florida and Connecticut, with my wife Deborah Mandel, a psychotherapist who offers many insights into the motivations of my characters, a good critical read, and much else.
 We have two sons, Jeff and Ben, and seven grandchildren (Camille, Claudia, Emma, Luke, Nathaniel, Noah, Oliver).